Lodges and Glamping

 Grab a quick bite at the Palo Duro Trading Post.
 Find made-to-order breakfast and lunch sandwiches.
 Also serves coffee in the morning and ice cream for a treat.

-The trading post sells firewood (when the area isn’t in a burn ban), gas, along with a fully stocked camp store.
-During time of a burn ban, rent a propane campfire by the day—all the ambience, none of the embers.
+The trading post sells gas, along with a fully stocked camp store.
+You can also rent a propane campfire by the day—all the ambiance, none of the embers.

 Located at the canyon bottom.
 Open daily from 9:30 a.m. to 6 p.m.